IanKulin/small-csrf/README.md

 ### Per-Request Tokens
 - New token generated for each request
-- Higher security vibe (token rotation)
 - May cause issues with multiple tabs or back/forward navigation
-- Enable with `perSessionTokens: false`
+- Can be enabled with `perSessionTokens: false` during initialisation

 ## API Reference